Velix917/Go-Captcha/README.md

 # Go-Captcha
 Another 2captcha wrapper but made in Golang.
-Currently only supports google recaptcha v2
+Currently only supports google recaptcha v2 and funcaptcha (the two ones i mostly use).
+For solving other captchas use the official library.

 Usage
 -----